 Our cabin in the Adirondack Park has been designed to make it easy for you to enjoy nature.
 You could quite easily spend an entire weekend hiking, skiing, or ‘rivering,’ followed by simply relaxing at the house with a bottle of wine and a home cooked meal.
 The river view, wood stove, and fire pit at Warner’s Camp are super inviting.
 Still, we’re accustomed to a ‘foodie’ city lifestyle, so we tend to go out while we’re in the Adirondacks.
 Here are our favorite local restaurants, bars, shops and evening activities.

 We adore the little town of Keene!
 Craft beer, kombucha, fancy sandwiches, and handcrafted furniture— it’s like Brooklyn meets the ADKs.
 We purchased Warner’s Camp in part due to its close proximity to Keene.
 Drive over, or bring your bike so you can ride down on a nice day.

-Your closest option for dinner and drinks, and it’s a really good one.
+One of your closest options for dinner and drinks, and it’s a really good one.
 Also a lovely place to lunch.
 Forty Six is a recently opened farm to table restaurant.
 Known for their burgers.
 We recommend the salmon, and that you save some room for dessert.
 Rustic chic interior decor.
 The outdoor seating area is dog friendly.
 On busy weekend nights, you might need to call in a reservation.
 Closed on Tuesdays & Wednesdays.

 Cedar Run Bakery (shop), 5 Minute Drive, Keene